For disabled fans and others, World Cup rehearsal eases fears

 Disabled fans' concerns were magnified last week after Rio de Janeiro’s municipal tourism secretary, Antonio Pedro Figueira de Mello, said in a radio interview that organizers “haven’t given all the necessary attention” to disabled fans.

 “Those people don’t tend to come to World Cups that much (anyway),” he added.
-His office later apologised, saying he misspoke.
+His office later apologized, saying he misspoke.

 HARDER THAN IT SHOULD HAVE BEEN